calaldees/teacherEducation/teacherEducation/_sessions.md

 ### (no session) WB 13th May
-* Mentor
+* Mentor WB 13th May
-    * Discuss the impact your student has had with marking.
+    * Discuss the impact your student has had being adaptable and inclusive.
         * In the department and in the wider school?
         * How do you know?
 How do others know?

 ### (no session) WB 20th May
 * Mentor